daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev:/dev`

 > Warning: If Docker is being run on a non-Linux system, the "-v" parameter should be removed from the command line.
+Example:
 `docker run -it -d --privileged --cap-add=ALL --name server`

-## Start the DAOS Servoce
+## Start the DAOS Service
+Now that the Daos Docker image is running, we need to enable the DAOS Service

+The DAOS service can be started in the docker container as follows:

+`docker exec server daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`

-The daos_server_local.yml configuration file sets up a simple local DAOS system with a single server instance running in the container.
+> The daos_server_local.yml configuration file sets up a simple local DAOS system with a single server instance running in the container.
 By default, it uses 4GB of DRAM to emulate persistent memory and 16GB of bulk storage under /tmp.
 The storage size can be changed in the yaml file if necessary.

-The DAOS service can be started in the docker container as follows:

-`docker exec server daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`

 > Note: Please make sure that the uio_pci_generic module is loaded on the host. **Need to research**